invoiceninja/wordpress/README.md

 ### Localization
 - Product Label: Singular label to use for individual products.
-- Products Label: Products Label: Customize the plural label used for multiple products.
+- Products Label: Customize the plural label used for multiple products.
 This label will appear wherever multiple products are listed.

 > [!NOTE]
 > Note: Additional fields will be displayed if Online Purchases and/or Inventory Tracking are enabled, providing more detailed configuration options.

 ### Templates
-- Product Template: Define the HTML template used to generate custom product pages in WordPress.
-This allows you to maintain a consistent and professional look for all product pages.
+- Product Template: Define the HTML template used to generate the product list page.
-- Image Template: If your products in Invoice Ninja have an Image URL set, the images will be imported and displayed alongside the product information in WordPress, enhancing the visual appeal of your product pages.k
+- Image Template: If your products in Invoice Ninja have an Image URL set, the images will be imported and displayed alongside the product information in WordPress.

 ### Custom CSS
 - Product Page: Add custom CSS to style individual product pages.
 This gives you the flexibility to match the product pages with your site’s overall design.